-But finding the best mattress for your circumstances can be more than a little overwhelming.
+But finding the solution for your circumstances can be more than a little overwhelming.
 Suddenly you're bombarded by foams, fabrics, organic vs. conventional options, and page after page of companies obviously marketing their own mattress as the best choice for everyone.
 Except here's the problem: no one mattress size, type, or style is right for everyone.
 It's just not that simple.

 This guide will walk you through the types of mattresses you can expect to find--from traditional innerspring options to memory foam, pillow top designs, organic options, box springs, beds for kids, and even nontraditional Japanese futon styles--so you'll have the information you need to make find the top mattresses for your home.